-School of Education Mission Statement
+School of Education and Social Sciences Mission Statement

 The teacher education program at Florida Memorial University is designed to uphold and carry out the mission of the University, which is to provide effective programs that lead to life-long learning and leadership through service.
 The dynamics of change have led to the continuation of high expectations in the quality of educators prepared at this institution, from increasing the diversity of the student population to revision of the program that addresses the use of technology in both preparation and instruction.
-Effective educators will demonstrate the attributes expectations in terms of scholarship, service and research as they prepare to become professionals in their respective fields.
+Effective educators will demonstrate the attributes of high expectations in terms of scholarship, service and research as they prepare to become professionals in their respective fields.
 Graduates of the teacher education program are noted for their professionalism and their belief that all children can learn.

-School of Education is committed to:
+Department of Education is committed to:

-Excellence in Teaching - FMU School of Education is committed to preparing teachers who understand the importance of pursuing excellence by developing the knowledge and skills to become effective teachers and continuing to develop their knowledge and skills throughout their careers.
+Excellence in Teaching - FMU School of Education and Social Sciences is committed to preparing teachers who understand the importance of pursuing excellence by developing the knowledge and skills to become effective teachers and continuing to develop their knowledge and skills throughout their careers.
 This commitment is reflected in faculty who model excellence in their own teaching, reflect on their work and aspire towards continuous improvement.

-Active and Applied Learning - FMU School of Education is committed to providing students with clinical experiences that allow them to practice the skills they are learning.
+Active and Applied Learning - FMU School of Education and Social Sciences is committed to providing students with clinical experiences that allow them to practice the skills they are learning.
 Faculty members engage students in a variety of projects inside and outside the classroom to learn in an active and real manner.

-Community Engagement - FMU School of Education is committed to involve students in the community to learn with and from community member, programs, and professionals.
-The teacher education program reflects this commitment through strong and active partnership with P-12 schools.
+Community Engagement - FMU School of Education and Social Sciences is committed to involve students in the community to learn with and from community member, programs, and professionals.
+The teacher education program reflects this commitment through strong and active partnership with P- 12 schools.

-Global and Cultural Understanding - FMU School of Education is committed to cultivating a multicultural and engaged campus that prepares students and faculty to embrace living, learning, and working in a diverse global community.
+Global and Cultural Understanding - FMU School of Education and Social Sciences is committed to cultivating a multicultural and engaged campus that prepares students and faculty to embrace living, learning, and working in a diverse global community.